Pelagicore/ivi-main-loop/README.md

 A default implementation of the abstraction is provided using glib's main loop framework, which is one of the popular and widely used main loop frameworks in the OSS.

 Copyright Pelagicore &copy; 2015

+The license of this software is MPL 2.0